-Global Cardiovascular Devices Market is projected to grow at a CAGR of 6.01% by 2025.
+The global cardiovascular devices market is projected to grow at a CAGR of 6.01% by 2025.
 Cardiovascular devices are used for the treatment of arrhythmia or heart failure in patients.
-CVDs or Cardiovascular Diseases come under non-communicable diseases, which covers more than half of the global diseased population.
+CVDs or Cardiovascular Diseases come under non-communicable diseases, which cover more than half of the global diseased population.
 According to WHO, 17.7 million people die every year from CVDs.
 More than 75% of deaths occur in low-income and middle-income countries, while 80% of all CVDs are due to heart diseases and stroke.
-Rest include diabetes, high blood pressure, obesity and other problems related to an individual’s lifestyle.
+Rest include diabetes, high blood pressure, obesity, and other problems related to an individual’s lifestyle.

 Geographically, North America and Europe hold a significantly large share in the global Cardiovascular Devices market on account of state-of-the-art research infrastructure and huge investments by market players into research and development.
-The Asia Pacific region is anticipated to witness rapid growth over the projected period owing to the growth of various end user industries in this region.
+The Asia Pacific region is anticipated to witness rapid growth over the projected period owing to the growth of various end-user industries in this region.

-Prevalence of cardiovascular diseases and a growing geriatric population are driving the cardiovascular devices market.
+The prevalence of cardiovascular diseases and a growing geriatric population are driving the cardiovascular devices market.

-Around 2 billion people across the world are expected to be over 60 years of age by 2050, which is thrice of what was in the year 2000 (source: World Health Organization) giving rise to increase in healthcare costs which will be required for the treatment of non-communicable diseases and chronic diseases related to old age.
+Around 2 billion people across the world are expected to be over 60 years of age by 2050, which is thrice of what was in the year 2000 (source: World Health Organization) giving rise to increasing in healthcare costs which will be required for the treatment of non-communicable diseases and chronic diseases related to old age.
 A growing geriatric population has a high impact on the growth of the global cardiovascular devices market.